VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 }
 ```

-The **Update** method sets the Id and increments the version of the
+The **Update** method sets the **Id** and increments the version of the
-aggregate, and determines which event handler in the aggregate it should
+aggregate.
+It also determines which of the event handlers in the
-invoke to handle the event type.
+aggregate it should invoke to handle the event type.

-> **MarkusPersona:** The version of the aggregate is incremented every
+> **MarkusPersona:** Every time the system updates the state of an
-> time its state is updated.
+> aggregate, it increments the version number of the aggregate.

 The following code sample shows the event handler methods in the
 **Order** class that are invoked when the command methods shown above